rsdoiel/unix-starting-points/unix-starter-set.md

 # Four Unix Concepts

 Unix is a handy thing to know if you work on the web.
 So much of the internet was built from it.
 Even on a Mac you have Unix (a flavor if it) under the hood.
-There are three kep concepts
+There are several key concepts

 1. Files
 2. Programs and Processes